rawakash66/Thesis_Akash_2022/README.md

 One of the example prediction on validation data can be found [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/DL%20val%20pred%201.png) and prediction on example unseen test data is provided [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/DL%20prediction.png).
 The script also provides the best model which gets automatically saved [here](https://github.com/rawakash66/Thesis_Akash_2022/tree/main/silhouette%20extraction/script/model).
 It includes training checkpoints and model weights which are necessary for inference during reconstruction process.

+## Droplet reconstruction <a name="reconstruction"></a>
+Once the camera calibration and model training is completed, copy and paste the yml file created from calibration step inside the 'droplet reconstruction/data/intrinsic' folder [here](https://github.com/rawakash66/Thesis_Akash_2022/tree/main/droplet%20reconstruction/data/intrinsics).
+Similarly, copy and paste the model folder from reconstruction step inside the 'droplet reconstruction/data/model' folder [here](https://github.com/rawakash66/Thesis_Akash_2022/tree/main/droplet%20reconstruction/data/model).
+The python script to reconstruct the droplet can be found [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/droplet%20reconstruction/script/reconstruction.py).
+After completing above steps, just run this python script to get the point cloud representing the droplet structure.
+You can change the thresholding values to tune the shape of the droplet.
+The output of the script includes the 'shape.vtk' and 'shape.ply' file which can be found inside the [mesh](https://github.com/rawakash66/Thesis_Akash_2022/tree/main/droplet%20reconstruction/data/mesh) folder.
+These 'shape.ply' file is imported in the [MeshLab](https://www.meshlab.net/) for visualization and postprocessing.
+The convex hull was used to get the enclosed mesh for the droplet and Z-painting was used to smooth out the surfaces.
+Following is the image of the reconstructed and processed droplet for PLA specimen at 30 degree tilt angle.